FrancescoDiSalesGithub/SimpleVirusWriting/README.md

 - logic/time bomb
 - hide message in a picture

-All these viruses are written for the linux enviroment.
+All these virus are written for the linux enviroment.